 The Alliance received a quarter of votes cast in the 1983 election, but won only 23 seats.

 The Scottish National Party (SNP) won its first seat at a general election in 1970.
-Until the most recent 2015 general election, the October 1974 election, when the party received over 30% of the vote in Scotland and won eleven seats, was the SNPs greatest victory.
-However, in 2015, the SNP won 56 of Scotland’s 59 seats with 50% of the Scottish vote, a decrease of over 13 percentage points compared to 2015.
+The May 2015 election, when the party received 50% of the vote in Scotland and won 56 seats, was the SNPs greatest victory.
+In 2017, the SNP won 35 of Scotland’s 59 seats with 36.9% of the Scottish vote, a decrease of over 13 percentage points compared to 2015.

-The Green Party won a House of Commons seat for the first time at a 2010 General Election, this seat (Brighton Pavilion) remained the only Green seat after the 2015 General Election.
-Although the Green Party did not increase its number of Commons seats at the 2015 General Election, their share of the UK vote increased by 2.8%.
+The Green Party won a House of Commons seat for the first time at a 2010 General Election, this seat (Brighton Pavilion) remained the only Green seat after the 2015 and 2017 General Elections.
+In 2017, the party lost more than half its vote share compared with the 2015 election.

 Since Northern Ireland House of Commons (Stormont) was established in 1921 The Ulster Unionists dominated elections to Westminster as well as to the devolved Northern Ireland Parliament.
 The Ulster Unionists took the Conservative whip at Westminster until 1972.
 In this paper, Ulster Unionist general election candidates are listed as Conservatives for elections up to 1970 but are listed separately from 1974.